timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 12-TRADE ACT OF 1974/SUBCHAPTER II-RELIEF FROM INJURY CAUSED BY IMPORT COMPETITION/Part 6-Adjustment Assistance for Farmers/Part 6-Adjustment Assistance for Farmers.md

 * Whenever the Secretary determines, with respect to any certification of eligibility under this part, that the decrease in the national average price, quantity of production, or value of production of, or cash receipts for, the agricultural commodity covered by the certification is no longer attributable to the conditions described in section 2401a of this title, the Secretary shall terminate such certification and promptly cause notice of such termination to be published in the Federal Register, together with the Secretary's reasons for making such determination.

 #### (d) Annual report
-* Not later than January 30 of each year, the Secretary shall submit to the Committee on Finance of the Senate and the Committee on Ways and Means of the House of Representatives a report containing the following information with respect to the trade adjustment assistance for farmers program under this chapter during the preceding fiscal year:
+* Not later than January 30 of each year, the Secretary shall submit to the Committee on Finance of the Senate and the Committee on Ways and Means of the House of Representatives a report containing the following information with respect to the trade adjustment assistance for farmers program under this part during the preceding fiscal year:

-  * (1) A list of the agricultural commodities covered by a certification under this chapter.
+  * (1) A list of the agricultural commodities covered by a certification under this part.

   * (2) The States or regions in which agricultural commodities are produced and the aggregate amount of such commodities produced in each such State or region.